A Guide to Developing a Comprehensive Asset Management Plan

 What is the difference between an asset management plan and a maintenance plan?

-An asset management plan covers the full lifecycle of physical assets — acquisition, operation, maintenance, and disposal — including financial planning, risk management, and performance monitoring.
-A maintenance plan is narrower, focusing specifically on the tasks, schedules, and procedures for keeping assets operational.
-The maintenance plan is one component within the broader asset management plan.
+An asset management plan covers the full lifecycle of every physical asset — including acquisition strategy, financial planning, risk management, performance monitoring, and eventual disposal.
+A maintenance plan focuses specifically on the tasks, schedules, and procedures that keep assets operating.
+The maintenance plan is one component within the broader AMP framework.
+The AMP answers "what should we do with each asset over its lifetime?"
+The maintenance plan answers "what specific tasks do we perform and when?"

 How long does it take to develop an asset management plan?

-What assets should be included in an asset management plan?
+How do you prioritise assets in an asset management plan?

 Want to Try Cryotos CMMS Today?